smdaa/smdaa.github.io/content/post/fft.md

 W_{kn} = e^{-i 2\pi kn/N}
 $$

-We can view the DFT as a projection of the signal into a new basis.
+We can view the DFT as a change of basis, expressing the signal in the coordinates of the complex exponential basis.

 In fact the columns of the matrix $W$ are orthogonal:

 $$
 \sum_{n=0}^{N-1} e^{i 2\pi k_1 n/N} \cdot e^{-i 2\pi k_2 n/N} = \sum_{n=0}^{N-1} e^{i 2\pi (k_1-k_2)n/N}